ISSUE: 6Content

 - Steve Tem's story in this issue is leaps and bounds better than the amateur fanfic crap we've seen in issues past.
 That's probably because he's a professional, published sci-fi writer, but still: more like this, please!

-- Roe Adams, III's theory on software piracy is still applicable today, where some people pirate software because it's too expensive for them, which causes a death-spiral of companies spending more and more money on anti-piracy measures as previous ones get defeated, keeping prices inflated all around.
+- Roe Adams' theory on software piracy is still applicable today, where some people pirate software because it's too expensive for them, which causes a death-spiral of companies spending more and more money on anti-piracy measures as previous ones get defeated, keeping prices inflated all around.
 Decades later and not much has changed.

 - Fifteen years after David Myers writes his article on multiplayer gaming, Ultima Online will prove him correct.
 Five years after that, we get World of Warcraft.